ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 ### Draft

 > "One of the dangers of any kind of psychological warfare, is it can be too effective, and send the target into a paranoid tail-spin.
-That paranoia can be useful... or deadly." - Jeffrey Donovan as Michael Westen from Broadcast TV's _Burn Notice_
+That paranoia can be useful... or deadly." - Jeffrey Donovan as Michael Westen from Cable TV's _Burn Notice_

 _Late January 2022_